-[fpc-pascal] make CPU_TARGET=arm OS_TARGET=linux ignores both
+[fpc-pascal] make CPU_TARGET=arm OS_TARGET=linux ignores both flags

 jonas.maebe at elis.ugent.be